-Biodiversity To submit the Biodiversity Mitigation and Enhancement Scheme to the Council for its written

-approval alongside any Reserved Matters

-Application.

-a) To submit an updated Biodiversity Impact

-Assessment

-b) To provide the Biodiversity Net Gain on site, if

-possible, in accordance with the Approved

-Biodiversity Mitigation and Enhancement Scheme.

-c) Where the provision of the Biodiversity Net Gain

-on Site cannot be achieved to provide the

-mitigation measures off Site pursuant to the

-Approved Biodiversity Mitigation and

-Tippiered Biodiversity Willigation and

-Enhancement Scheme and/or pay the Biodiversity Impact Compensation to the Council.
+Biodiversity To submit the Biodiversity Mitigation and Enhancement Scheme to the Council for its written approval with any Reserved Matters Application. a) To submit an updated Biodiversity Impact Assessment b) To provide the Biodiversity Net Gain on site, if possible, in accordance with the Approved Biodiversity Mitigation and Enhancement Scheme. c) Where the provision of the Biodiversity Net Gain on Site cannot be achieved to provide the mitigation measures off Site pursuant to the Approved Biodiversity Mitigation and Enhancement Scheme and/or pay the Biodiversity Impact Compensation to the Council.